Over the past few decades, mixed designer breeds have taken front and center stage in the dog world, providing a pet buyer with a wealth of choices.

-Make sure your bargaining skills are top notch when you go into the market for a new canine.
+Make sure your bargaining skills are top-notch when you go into the market for a new canine.

 After you conclude your search efforts and are ready to pay the invoice, a heart to heart talk with the breeder about all related dog issues is strongly recommended.

-Obviously, you will not be afforded a second chance to do this.
+You will not be afforded a second chance to do this.